The effect of hot pixels, about 1000 new/day/chip using a threshold of 54e-

 per exposure.
 This recommendation represents the optimum value as of late 2012: a balance between the level of CTE mitigation achieved and the additional noise penalty incurred from adding extra background.
 Note that once backgrounds exceed ~12 e-

 /pix, there is minimal improvement in retaining charge from faint sources (Anderson et al., 2012

-effects, observers will first need to estimate the expected natural backgrounds.
+In order to determine the necessary post-flash level to use for mitigating CTE losses, observers will first need to estimate the expected natural backgrounds.
 The Exposure Time Calculator

 .
 If the natural background of the exposure will be higher than 12 e-